Famous Myths

 Mythology in POP Culture

-• Vishnu - In Hindu mythology, Lord Vishnu is considered as the preserver of the universe and is one of the most important gods in Hinduism.
+• Vishnu - In Hindu mythology, Lord Vishnu is known as the preserver of the universe.